Compass: Co-Exploration of Mapping and Hardware for Heterogeneous Multi-Chiplet Accelerators Targeting LLM Inference Service Workloads: Compass Framework

 \subsection{Mapping Generation Engine}

-The mapping encoding scheme proposed in Section \ref{sec:mapping encoding scheme} defines the mapping scheduling space of Compass, and the mapping generation engine is responsible for efficient exploration and sampling within this space.
-The engine first enumerates $micro\_batch\_size$ values, and for each value, employs the genetic algorithm (GA) to explore the $segmentation$ and $layer\_to\_chip$ configurations.
+The mapping encoding scheme introduced in Section \ref{sec:mapping encoding scheme} defines the mapping and scheduling space of Compass.
+The mapping generation engine is responsible for efficiently exploring and sampling within this space.
+We adopt a genetic algorithm (GA) for exploration.
+This engine explores values for $segmentation$ and $layer\_to\_chip$, while $micro\_batch\_size$ is handled by the hardware sampling engine.
+This separation is due to the high overhead associated with updating $micro\_batch\_size$, which requires re-fusing layer workloads and regenerating the model, making it unsuitable for rapid exploration in this stage.

+\textbf{Selection Operation}: Tournament selection is used to filter offspring from the parent population.
+This method randomly selects individuals from the parents with equal probability, and then chooses the one with the highest fitness to be part of the offspring.
+Tournament selection does not tie selection probability strictly to fitness, can adapt to multiple optimization objectives, and simultaneously avoids population degradation.

-\textbf{Selection and Crossover}: Tournament selection is employed to select offspring individuals, which avoids premature convergence toward optimal individuals.
-For $segmentation$, bit-level crossover is applied, where each bit is randomly inherited from one of the two parent individuals.
-After $segmentation$ crossover, subgraph partitioning is performed.
-For $layer\_to\_chip$, subgraph-level crossover is applied, where each subgraph is randomly inherited from a parent.
-This crossover operation balances randomness while preserving the local stability of the computation execution graph.
+\textbf{Crossover Operation}: Bitwise crossover is applied to $segmentation$.
+Each bit is randomly inherited from one of the two parent individuals.
+For $layer\_to\_chip$, a subgraph-level crossover is used.
+Subgraphs are first determined based on the crossover result of $segmentation$, and then one parent is randomly selected to contribute its corresponding subgraph’s $layer\_to\_chip$ values to the offspring.
+This approach balances randomness and local stability of the computation graph.

-\textbf{Mutation Operation}: For $segmentation$, two operators are defined: bit-flip and bit-swap.
+\textbf{Mutation Operation}: For $segmentation$, two mutation operators are defined: bit-flip and bit-swap.
 Bit-flip randomly selects a bit and toggles its value between 0 and 1.
 Bit-swap randomly selects a position and swaps its value with either the previous or the next bit.
 For $layer\_to\_chip$, we define seven mutation operators (see Table \ref{tab:mutation_types}), ensuring complete coverage of the mapping space.
-Operators 1-3 target individual layers, operators 4-5 target subgraphs, and operators 6-7 affect entire rows or columns of the computation execution graph.
+Operators 1–3 have minimal impact, modifying only a single layer; operators 4–5 have moderate impact at the subgraph level; and operators 6–7 introduce broader changes by modifying entire rows or columns of the computation graph.
 During runtime, mutation probability is dynamically adjusted based on the exploration phase: more impactful mutations are favored in early stages for broader exploration, while less impactful ones are prioritized later for fine-tuning convergence.